SamanthaKgatla/GitHubCloneProject/README.md

-This is the README editied in main.
+This is the README file.
-Modification in feature-greeting branch.